maoschanz/drawing/CONTRIBUTING.md

 - the horizontal and vertical scrollings (and their scrollbars) are managed "manually" and quite poorly.

-These 3 points sometimes lead to object-oriented spaghetti code.
+These 3 points sometimes can lead to object-oriented spaghetti code.

 If you change anything regarding the selection and/or the "canvas tools" (the tools which can edit the selection content), make sure to test various scenarios